ros2/demos/demo_nodes_py/README.md

 ### Basic Listener & Talker

-When executed correctly, strings should be printed to terminal similar to what is shown below:
+When executed correctly, strings should be printed to the terminal similar to what is shown below:

 ```bash
 # In terminal running talker